-As more and more workers switch jobs and shift careers, they're also updating their resumes as they pursue opportunities that allow them to move beyond living paycheck to paycheck.
+As more and more workers switch jobs and shift careers, they're also updating their resumes as they pursue opportunities that allow them to start building their wealth.

 However, refreshing your resume might require you to remove some outdated job skills.
 Listing these skills might actually reduce your chances of landing a potential new job.